3SUM/gemm/README.md

 Various general matrix multiplcation (**GEMM**) methods implemented in C++.

-If you have questions or concerns please feel free to contact me here or on **Discord @im.upset**.
+If you have questions or concerns please feel free to contact me here or on **Discord @v0.3**

 ## GEMM Methods